 Since up to 98 percent of the population are Muslims, Christians are a minority religion in Turkey.
 Because it is a secular country, the only Muslim country in the world that has no State religion, the Constitution guarantees religious freedom, and tolerance is the rule.
 The population includes members of the Armenian Apostolic and Greek Orthodox churches, Roman and Eastern Catholics, and Jews.
-Today, approximately 120,000 Christians and 26,000 Jews live in Turkey, out of almost 80 million of the total population.
+Today, approximately 120,000 Christians and 26,000 Jews live in Turkey, out of 85 million of the total population.

 After the crucifixion of Jesus Christ, many of the early Christians, escaping from persecutions in Jerusalem, came to Asia Minor and settled in different cities like Ephesus, Hierapolis and Cappadocia.
 St. Paul preached in Perge, Konya, Derbe, Lystra, Psidian Antioch and Ephesus, where he wrote his Letter to Ephesians).
 St. John stayed for a while in Ephesus together with Virgin Mary and, after he returned from Patmos where he was exiled, died in Ephesus.
 St. Peter settled in Antioch and build the first Christian church carved in a cave.
 St. Philip settled in Hierapolis but was murdered together his family by the Romans.